-a.
-Assistance in the form of relief days on evaluated routes, except during the Christmas period, will be provided when the evaluated time exceeds forty-six (46) hours per week or as necessary to keep the total actual work hours under

-- 2,080 during the guarantee period.
-When such relief is provided, the rural carrier's compensation will be on the basis of the remaining hours of required evaluated service per week. - In offices where the Employer determines it is necessary to change the relief day of one or more regular routes, the following formula will be utilized.
+- a.
+Assistance in the form of relief days on evaluated routes, except during the Christmas period, will be provided when the evaluated time exceeds fortysix (46) hours per week or as necessary to keep the total actual work hours under 2,080 during the guarantee period.
+When such relief is provided, the rural carrier's compensation will be on the basis of the remaining hours of required evaluated service per week. - b.
+In offices where the Employer determines it is necessary to change the relief day of one or more regular routes, the following formula will be utilized.
 The minimum number of routes on which a Saturday relief day must be authorized will be calculated using the total number of leave replacements assigned and working in the office minus the number of auxiliary routes divided by the total number of regular routes authorized a relief day.
 Then, subtract .10 and the result is then multiplied by the total number of routes authorized a relief day and rounded down to the next whole number.

 This figure is the minimum number of routes on which management must authorize a Saturday relief day.
 Subtract this figure from the total number of regular routes authorized a relief day.
-This final figure is the maximum number of K routes that management may require a non-Saturday relief day. - c.
+This final figure is the maximum number of K routes that management may require a non-Saturday relief day.

+- c.
 The Employer will not require a single non-Saturday relief day to be assigned to more routes than a Saturday relief day.
-A Friday/Saturday rotating relief day or any pair of Friday/Saturday rotating relief days equates to one Friday relief day. - The following actions will occur in the order presented until the required number of K routes with relief days other than Saturday is reached: - (1) Any regular rural carrier assigned to a K route with a Saturday relief day may elect to permanently change the relief day to another day (including Friday/Saturday rotating), provided the new relief day will assist in reaching the required number of routes with relief days other than Saturday.
+A Friday/Saturday rotating relief day or any pair of Friday/Saturday rotating relief days equates to one Friday relief day. - d.
+The following actions will occur in the order presented until the required number of K routes with relief days other than Saturday is reached: - (1) Any regular rural carrier assigned to a K route with a Saturday relief day may elect to permanently change the relief day to another day (including Friday/Saturday rotating), provided the new relief day will assist in reaching the required number of routes with relief days other than Saturday.
 Any rural carrier that selects Tuesday, Wednesday, or Thursday as the relief day will be given the incentive of allowing the route's evaluation to increase to 53:00 to 55:00 standard hours through normal growth and maintain such evaluation for the duration the rural carrier is assigned that route and that relief day.
 The Employer will adjust these routes down to 53:00 to 55:00 standard hours when adjustments are necessary.
 However, adjustments may be made below 53:00 to 55:00 standard hours consistent with contractual provisions and applicable regulations.
-Bids for posted routes with Tuesday, Wednesday, or Thursday relief days and residual vacancies with Tuesday, Wednesday, or Thursday relief days awarded to part-time flexible rural carriers, substitutes, or rural carrier associates, will not result in the above incentive.
+Bids for posted routes with Tuesday, Wednesday, or Thursday relief days and residual vacancies with Tuesday, Wednesday, or Thursday relief days awarded to part-time flexible rural carriers, substitutes, or rural carrier associates, will not result in the above incentive. - (2) If the required number of K routes with relief days other than Saturday has not been reached, the Employer may assign a relief day other than Saturday to those K routes with a Saturday relief day, based on juniority in the office.
+Should the new relief day be Tuesday, Wednesday, or Thursday the provisions in (1), above, are not applicable.